RWTH-EBC/AgentLib/examples/multi-agent-systems/room_mas/README.md

 `AgentLib` utilizes the FMI (Functional Mock-up Interface) standard to couple agent-based control logic with physical system models.

 ### Tested FMUs and Tools
-This example and the underlying `AgentLib` library have been tested with FMUs generated from Dymola (Dassault Systèmes).
+This example and the underlying `AgentLib` library have been tested with FMUs generated from Dymola and OpenModelica.
 The FMI co-simulation interface is implemented using the [FMPy](https://github.com/CATIA-Systems/FMPy) library, ensuring full compliance with the FMI 2.0 standard.

 ### FMI Standards
 *   **FMI Version**: 2.0